 - 1.1 The Statement of Community Involvement (SCI) is one of the key documents in the Council's Local Development Framework (LDF).
-It provides information on how this Council will involve the community and other national and local stakeholders in the planning process1.
+It provides information on how this Council will involve the community and other national and local stakeholders in the planning process.
 The community includes the residents who live in South Cambridgeshire and those who work within the district as well as businesses and other organisations that contribute to life in South Cambridgeshire. - 1.2 South Cambridgeshire District Council is committed to being a listening Council and providing a voice for rural life.
 The SCI will help to provide for this voice by setting out clearly how anyone can be involved in the planning of the district. - 1.3 The SCI sets out when and how the Council will be consulting on the Local Development Framework.
 It also describes the ways to have a say on planning applications being considered by the Council. - 1.4 There is already a well-established procedure for consulting the community about planning matters within South Cambridgeshire.
 South Cambridgeshire has already asked the public and stakeholders for their views on all the documents currently in its LDF.
 The Council also has an existing system for asking for the public's comments on planning applications.
+The Statement of Community Involvement brings these processes together in one place and its preparation provided the opportunity to review and improve our methods of consultation.